When it comes to keeping sensitive information safe, email security is a top priority for both individuals and organisations.

 What Are the Disadvantages of Using S/MIME?

 While S/MIME provides robust security, it does come with drawbacks.
 Digital certificates must be obtained from trusted Certificate Authorities, which can be costly and administratively burdensome.
-Additionally, both the sender and recipient need compatible email clients and certificates, which can limit usability.
+Both the sender and recipient need compatible email clients and certificates, which can limit usability.

 Does Gmail Support S/MIME?